mxhdg/ac3-audio-converter/readme.md

 ## How It Works

 1. The container starts and reads `TARGET_PATH`.
-2. It recursively finds all media files under that directory.
+2. It recursively finds all supported media files.
 3. For each file:
-   - Video and subtitles are copied as-is
+   - Video and subtitles are copied as‑is
-   - Audio is converted to AC-3 at 640k
+   - Audio is converted to AC‑3 at 640k
    - A temporary file is created
    - The original file is atomically replaced
+4. After each file, the script logs:
+   - Progress (`[current/total]`)
+   - ETA based on average processing time
-4. A detailed log is written to `/logs`.
+5. A detailed log is written to `/logs`.

 ---